Morse-Code-over-IP/irmc-avr/README.md

 IRMC stands for Internet Relay Morse Code.
 This is an implementation of a [MOIP](https://github.com/8cH9azbsFifZ/moip) client.

-# Build Firmware
-Under OSX:
+Build the firmware under OSX:
 port install avr-binutils avr-libc avr-gcc avrdude make burn